ladycosy/weather-dashboard-server-APIs/README.md

 ## Overview

-Server APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with **retrieving data from another `application's API` and using it in the context of their own**.
+Server APIs allow developers to access server's data and functionality by making requests with specific parameters to a URL.
+Here I will be **retrieving data from another `application's API` and using it in the context of my own**.

 I will build a weather dashboard that runs in the browser and features dynamically updated `HTML and CSS`.